-10.1.1 The exam format of a programme component is the same for all types of contract under which the programme component can be taken.

-10.1.2 It is not permitted to change exam formats during an examination session.

-10.1.3 Irrespective of the type of examination that is specified beforehand, the lecturer can indicate in the course information that students have the possibility to give an additional oral clarification, on condition that an application is filed with the lecturer prior to the announcement of the examination timetable.

-10.1.4 In the case of written examinations with oral clarification, the student has always the right to give an oral clarification.

-10.1.5 In the case of oral examinations, the student is entitled to a reasonable amount of time to prepare in writing his/her answers to the questions presented to him/her at the start of the exam.

-10.1.6 The chair of the examination board may, for serious reasons, grant permission to deviate from the specified exam format, without prejudice to the stipulations of Article 6.2.
+- 10.1.1 The exam format of a programme component is the same for all types of contract under which the programme component can be taken. - 10.1.2 It is not permitted to change exam formats during an examination session. - 10.1.3 Irrespective of the type of examination that is specified beforehand, the course titular can indicate in the course information that students have the possibility to give an additional oral clarification, on condition that an application is filed with the course titular(s) prior to the announcement of the examination timetable. - 10.1.4 In the case of written examinations with oral clarification, the student has always the right to give an oral clarification. - 10.1.5 In the case of oral examinations with written preparation, the student is entitled to a reasonable amount of time for the written preparation of the answers to the questions presented at the start of the exam. - 10.1.6 The chair of the examination board may, for serious reasons, grant permission to deviate from the specified exam format, without prejudice to the stipulations of Article 6.2.
 The dean shall be informed of any such event.